jezzsantos/saastack/docs/DEPLOYMENT.md

   }
 }
 ```
-The equivalent GitHub variable of the above setting would be: `APPLICATIONSERVICES_PERSISTENCE_KURRENT_CONNECTIONSTRING`.
+The equivalent GitHub variable/secret name of the setting above, would need to be: `APPLICATIONSERVICES_PERSISTENCE_KURRENT_CONNECTIONSTRING`.

 ## Variables